Are the visas easy to get for this trip?

 Brendan Phelan - Customer Operations

-Staff member Imran Arshad travelled to Cambodia and you can read his article here to get a personal viewpoint of the country and its highlights.
+Staff member Imran Arshad, recently travelled to Vietnam, and you can read his article here to get a personal viewpoint of the area.

 Exodus staff - expertise on hand to help